Analysis and X-ray tomography: The geometry of Euclidean geodesics

 \begin{ex} On the real line~$\R$ a vector field can be considered to be just a function $\R\to\R$.
 Go back to the dynamical systems of exercise~\ref{ex:ds1}.
 What are their generators? \end{ex}

 The generator of the geodesic flow is called the geodesic vector field, and it is denoted by~$X$.
+(For a general flow we denoted the generator by~$W$.)
 It is typical in differential geometry to identify a vector field with the associated differential operator.
 For example, a vector field $w\colon\R^n\to\R^n$ is identified with the differential operator $f\mapsto w\cdot\nabla f$ which maps scalar functions to scalar functions.
 For us the geodesic vector field is just a differential operator, but we still call it a vector field to follow standard terminology.

 The differential operator corresponding to the generator of the flow is the derivative along the flow.
 Consider a function $u\colon S\R^n\to\R$.
 The geodesic vector field is defined to be